• Skip to primary navigation

 These gluten free breadsticks are crisp on the outside, like a baguette, and soft on the inside.
 My homemade gluten free breadsticks recipe is made with simple ingredients.
 These gluten free breadsticks are perfect for dipping into pasta sauces!

-a basket of gluten free breadsticks
+A basket of crispy gluten free breadsticks.

 If you have made my sourdough starter recipe and want to try using it in more recipes, you have come to the right place!
 My gluten free sourdough bagels are pretty amazing!
 My sourdough also works really well in this gluten free sourdough pizza crust recipe!